 Heavy Rains Cause New Damage in Border Region

 In July 2016, heavy monsoon rains along the Tibet-Nepal border have caused serious damage to roads along the new border crossing from Kyirong, Tibet to Rasuwaghadi, Nepal.
-Though this border crossing has NOT been opened to foreign travelers yet, this route has been open to traders from Nepal and China for much of the past year.
-Video from 9 July shows a massive rockslide just past the China customs building on the Nepal side of the border severely damaging the road.
-Though there has been no official report from China (which is typical), I expect this recent rockslide to further delay the opening of the overland border crossing between Tibet and Nepal.
+Though this border crossing has NOT been opened to foreign travelers yet, this route has been open to traders and travelers from Nepal and China for much of the past 2 years.
 At this time, it is impossible to say when this border will reopen.
-I expect the border will remain closed until at least summer 2017….maybe longer.
+I expect the border will remain closed until at least January 2018….maybe longer.

 What Areas Are Closed?